TheoOiry/type-rules/README.md

 ## Rules list

-Here a list of the rules you can find in this crate, if you want more details go to the rule definition.
+Here a list of the rules you can find in this crate.

+Each rule has its own [documentation](https://docs.rs/type-rules/0.1.2/type_rules/rules/index.html) with examples.

-Check the length of a `String` or `&str`:
+Check the length of any type that implements `AsRef<str>` such as `String` or `&str`:
 - `MinLength`: Minimum length ex: `MinLength(5)`
 - `MaxLength`: Maximum length ex: `MaxLength(20)`
 - `MinMaxLength`: Minimum and maximum length ex: `MinMaxLength(5, 20)`